Separations are already one of life’s most stressful events, but the stakes are even higher when children are involved.

-A parenting plan is not a legally enforceable agreement.
+Note: A parenting plan is not a legally enforceable agreement.
 It is different from a parenting order, which is made by a court.

-A consent order is a written agreement that is approved by a court, based on an agreement that you have made together.
-But consent orders have the same legal effect as if they had been made by a judicial officer after a court hearing.
+A consent order is a written agreement that is approved by a court, based on decisions that you have reached with your ex-partner.

 This can cover parenting arrangements for children, but might also set out any financial arrangements such as property and maintenance.